Rigel2118/pipewire-installation-kit-for-linuxmint/README.md

 # About
-Simple script that installs pipewire with wireplumber, extra libraries (bluetooth audio included) and EasyEffects for audio enthusiasts.
+Simple script that configures pipewire with wireplumber, extra libraries (bluetooth audio included) and EasyEffects for audio enthusiasts.
 Tested in Linux Mint Cinnamon 21.2 Vanessa.

 # Installation
+1. Clone the script into your computer.
-Open a terminal in the directory of the downloaded script and run
+2. Open a terminal in the directory of the downloaded script and run

+`chmod +x pwsetup.sh`

+then

 `sudo bash pwsetup.sh`

-Wait for it to finish.
-That's it.
+and wait for it to finish.
 Enjoy!

 # Notes
 + The script makes available the options of EasyEffects for running in the background and/or start automatically at login, you can change those in preferences.